djeang/parent-chaining/readme.md

 ### Make it Dynamic

+So far, we have only dealt with static content described "inline" the chained statement.
-To create dynamic content in a single chained statement, we need the help of Java functional consumers.
+To include dynamic content, we need the help of Java functional consumers.

-Let's see, how `TagNode#apply(Consumer<TagNode>)` solves this issue :
+Just add such a `TagNode#apply(Consumer<TagNode>)` method taking a consumer to itself as a parameter :

 ```
 public class TagNode<P> implements Node {